With UN consultative status, CE International provides input on key education proposals, universal charters, and global goals.

 Cassandre Guibord Cyr, Geneva, Switzerland

 Cassandre works closely with UN agencies in Geneva.
 In particular, she promotes the Sustainable Development Goals (SDGs) through her work with the International Labour Organization (ILO).
 Her background is in international relations and the United Nations.
 Cassandra also specializes in youth, education, and human rights policy—particularly in terms of gender-based rights frameworks.
 Cassandre is originally from Montreal, Quebec, Canada, and has a master’s degree in political science from the Université du Québec à Montréal.

 Justine Heckman, Geneva, Switzerland

-Justine Heckmann works for Terre des Hommes Suisse, where she is a representative of the international sector.
+Justine Heckmann works for Terre des Hommes Suisse, as monitoring and reporting manager.
+Terre des Hommes Suisse is an NGO specializing in child rights with a focus on education, participation, and protection.
 Prior to this, she worked with UNDP and has also worked for NGOs in Bolivia and Canada before getting settled in Geneva.
 Justine graduated in 2014 from the French school SciencesPo.
 She specializes in economic development and international cooperation and orients her work toward the respect of human rights, particularly child rights.
 Justine has served as a UN Representative in Geneva for CE International since August 2016 and attends Human Rights Council sessions and meetings organized by the Child Rights Connect network.
 She is a curious person with a passion to visit new countries, cultures, and people.